Diary of a Network Geek

 Change Management Records

-Filed under: Career Archive,Geek Work,The Dark Side,Things to Read — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:19 am for you boring, normal people.
+Filed under: Career Archive,Geek Work,The Dark Side,Things to Read — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:19 am for you boring, normal people.

 The moon is Waxing Gibbous